 Cover Orchids During Cold Snaps

-What Can You Do to Maintain Air Circulation Around Your Orchids During the Winter?
+What Can You Do To Maintain Air Circulation Around Your Orchids In The Winter?

 Mimicking your orchid’s native territory is a surefire way to nourish flowering and growth year-round.
 The long-forgotten solution is proper air circulation, which can prevent common orchid complaints, like: